 Another example of the relativity of deviance is our complex drug laws, laws that weren't even on the books one hundred years ago.
 At the turn of the last century, our country was a drug user's paradise.
 The first law applied to drugs was the Pure Food and Drug Act of 1906, which required manufacturers to label habit-forming drugs.
-In 1914, the Harrison Drug Act restricted importation, manufacture, sale, and dispensing of narcotic drugs, and 1937, the Marijuana Tax Act was passed.
-Over next few decades, more laws further restricting the use of these "illicit" drugs were passed, until today over 15% of prisoners in state prisons, and almost 50% in federal prison, are locked up for violating a drug law, laws that weren't even on the books thirty, forty, or fifty years ago.
+In 1914, the Harrison Drug Act restricted importation, manufacture, sale, and dispensing of narcotic drugs, and in 1937, the Marijuana Tax Act was passed.
+Over next few decades, more laws further restricting the use of these "illicit" drugs were passed, until today almost 15% of prisoners in state prisons, and almost 50% in federal prison, are locked up for violating a drug law, laws that weren't even on the books forty, fifty, or even sixty years ago.